rickgeorges01/Data-cleaning-1/README.md

     jupyter notebook Data\ Cleaning\ in\ pandas.ipynb

-<h1>📝 Instructions </h1>
+##  📝 Instructions

-    Explore the Data: Use the initial cells to understand the dataset's structure and quality.
+- **Explore the Data** : Use the initial cells to understand the dataset's structure and quality.
-    Clean the Data: Follow the outlined steps to remove unwanted columns, handle missing values, and standardize formats.
+- **Clean the Data** : Follow the outlined steps to remove unwanted columns, handle missing values, and standardize formats.
-    Transform the Data: Implement transformations to prepare the data for downstream analysis.
+- **Transform the Data** : Implement transformations to prepare the data for downstream analysis.
-    Validate the Data: Ensure the data meets quality standards after cleaning.
+- **Validate the Data** : Ensure the data meets quality standards after cleaning.

-<h1>🔑 Usage Tips </h1>
+## 🔑 Usage Tips

-    Customize the data cleaning steps to match your specific dataset.
+- Customize the data cleaning steps to match your specific dataset.
-    Experiment with different data handling techniques to see how they impact data quality.
+- Experiment with different data handling techniques to see how they impact data quality.

-<h1>👥 Contributors </h1>
+## 👥 Contributors

-    YELEUMEU Rick Georges - yeleumeurickgeorges@gmail.com
+-- **YELEUMEU Rick Georges* - yeleumeurickgeorges@gmail.com**